RateMyPlacement and RateMyApprenticeship are now Higherin: Learn More

 When should I apply?

-With many employers hiring on a first come, first served basis, if you leave it much later to start applying, you may miss out on your dream role.
-Your best bet is to start looking around September time and spend the next few months actively applying, alongside your studies.
+Many employers hire on a first-come, first-served basis.
+Your best bet is to start looking around September time once you're back at university and spend the next few months actively applying alongside your studies.

-Some of the larger companies in the UK, like PwC, EY and Deloitte, advertise for their work experience programmes all year round.
+Some of the larger companies in the UK, such as the Big Four accounting firms, advertise their work experience programmes throughout the year.
 As you can imagine, they receive more applications than Britain’s Got Talent, so you’ll still want to get yours in as early as possible.

 • Start searching - Use job boards to filter internships by area, employer, or industry.
 You can start your internship search right here on Higherin.
+We have a handy application tracker to track every job you apply for, as well as keep track of where in the process you are with each role.
 Fancy going international?
-It’s possible, just keep relocation and costs in mind.
+It’s possible, but keep relocation costs in mind.

 • Polish your CV - Don’t worry about tons of experience; focus on showcasing your skills.
 Highlight what makes you stand out, like running a society or being a spreadsheet whizz.